swan-cern/help/docs/alma9.md

 ## Current limitations

-- The Spark clusters are not accessible from the SWAN Alma9 image at the moment.
-During 2024, the SWAN and the Hadoop services at CERN will coordinate to migrate to Alma9, so that SWAN Alma9 clients can submit Spark jobs to the migrated Hadoop/Spark clusters.
-- The CERNBox sharing functionality available in the classic SWAN UI with CentOS7 is not yet available in Alma9 with JupyterLab.
+- The CERNBox sharing functionality available in the classic SWAN UI is not yet available in JupyterLab.
 The SWAN team is working on providing a JupyterLab extension that allows to share notebooks / folders from SWAN via CERNBox.

-## Using the classic UI

-JupyterLab is launched by default when selecting Alma9 as platform, but the classic UI is also available in an Alma9 session.
-To select it, go to the menu `Help->Launch the Classic SWAN UI` or, from a notebook, click on the button `Classic UI`.